 Emergency funds are financial safety nets.
-They refer to money that’s kept liquid for expenses and unforeseen situations, especially unemployment.
+They refer to money that is kept liquid for expenses and ‘rainy days’ and unforeseen situations, especially unemployment.

-Liquidity refers to money that is easily accessible like cash that you can get out of the ATM, fixed deposits or from investments with little to no downsides when you need to cash out early.
+Liquid money refers to funds that are easily accessible: cash you can withdraw from the bank immediately, fixed deposits, or investments with little to no downsides should you need to cash out early.

-While there isn’t a magic number that would be suitable for everyone, there is a rule of thumb you can follow in terms of how much needs to be in your emergency fund.
+The size of an emergency fund, however, isn’t one-size-fits-all and there isn’t a magic number that would be suitable for everyone.
+Still, there is a rule of thumb you can follow in terms of how much ought to be in your emergency fund.

 Here are some important factors to help determine the size of your emergency fund:

 If you work for a sizable company with a healthy cash flow, like a multinational corporation, or if you hold a job working for the government, you can consider your job mostly stable.

 If you are self-employed, working in a start-up or in a company with a history of hiring and firing quickly, your job would be classified as relatively unstable.

 The more unstable your source of income, the bigger a cushion you’d need in your emergency fund.

 Your employability refers to how easily you can get a new job.
 There are two parts to this.
 Firstly, how desirable or in-demand are your skills in the market?
 Are many companies looking for the skills and experience you have?

 Secondly, what are the unemployment rates and estimated time needed to get a new job at the place you’re located in?
 For instance, it took people in Singapore about two months to gain employment in 2018, while 48.4% of active job seekers in Malaysia took up to three months.